 How Can I Learn More About Available Community Solar Programs Near Me?

 The best place to start if you are interested in joining a community solar project in your area is to contact your local utility company.7 They are the best resource for two reasons:

 - If you live in a state without energy choice, your utility is responsible for generation, transmission, distribution, and billing, which means they would be in charge of any and all community solar initiatives.

-- If you live in a state with energy choice, your utility would know which REPs offer a community solar option, as they’re still in charge of transmission and distribution of electricity.
+- If you live in a state with energy choice, your utility is still in charge of transmission and distribution of electricity, so they would know which REPs offer a community solar option.

-In either case, since the utility company controls the electricity grid, they know when, where, and how energy is being added to the grid.8 It’s how they know who deserves bill credits for solar energy generation and in what quantities.
-That’s why you should reach out to them for any information about community solar programs near you.
+In either case, since the utility company controls the electricity grid, they know when, where, and how energy is being added to the grid.8 Since they know who deserves bill credits for solar energy generation and in what quantities, they are the best resource for any information about community solar programs near you.

-If you live in Texas, Chariot Energy is your best source for 100% solar power for your home.
-Since not every utility company offers even standard net metering for rooftop solar panels, you can still power your home with solar electricity with ease.
+If you live in Texas, Chariot Energy is your best source of 100% solar power for your home.
+We help you power your home with solar electricity with ease, as not every utility company offers even standard net metering for rooftop solar panels.
 Shop our Texas energy plans today to see what rates are available in your area.